Our Day at Disney’s Hollywood Studios and the Animal Kingdom – travel blog

 I stopped at the Harambe Fruit Market for some roasted corn and pineapple slices!

-Animal Kingdom is known for their “Instagrambale spots.”
+Animal Kingdom is known for its “Instagrambale spots.”

 Bicycle Land-Mauzo Huduma

 The World of Avatar was unbelievable.
-Next time we go, we are going to do the Avatar Flight of Passage and the Na’vi River Journey.
+Next time we go(UPDATE – I went, and here is the blog!), we will do the Avatar Flight of Passage and the Na’vi River Journey.

-They close the Safari at 4 pm, so the animals can eat and sleep.
+They close the Safari at 4 pm so that the animals can eat and sleep.
 We were sad we missed it, but that’s OK because…NEXT TIME 😉 There is so much to soak in that you need extra days for each park.
 On a side note, Flamingos are hilarious birds.

-If you’re spending the day at Animal Kingdom, make sure to make a dinner reservation at Tiffins.
+If you’re spending the day at Animal Kingdom, make sure to make a Tiffin’s dinner reservation.
 I mentioned in my last post that Caitlin selected some really awesome spots for our trip, and this was just another one of them.
 We’ve already added some of your recommendations for our next trip!

 Tiffins is located in Discovery land.
 You’ll want to get a reservation to lock in your spot, but they did take walk-ins with a bit of a wait time.